powsybl/powsybl-tutorials/metrix/src/main/README.md

   can move in preventive with costs upwards of 100 and at decreasing by 1 (see syntax)

-- Change simulation mode to \"OPF\", resume parries, and start the calculation
+- Change simulation mode to \"OPF\", resume parades, and start the calculation

 - Observe the actions taken by Metrix (see description of the results